 Women in the 17th Century.
 In the 17th century the professions (lawyer, doctor) were closed to women.
 However some women had jobs.
 Some of them worked spinning cloth.
 Women were also tailoreses, milliners, dyers, shoemakers and embroiderers.
 There were also washerwomen.
 Some women worked in food preparation such as brewers, bakers or confectioners.
 Women also sold foodstuffs in the streets.
 However most women were housewives and they were kept very busy.
-Life In The 17th Century.
-During the 17th century most households in the countryside were largely self-sufficient.
+In the 17th century most households in the countryside were largely self-sufficient.
 A farmer's wife also milked cows, fed animals and grew herbs and vegetables.

 Of course not.
 They didn't have electronics engineers and computer programmers, but they did have coopers, bakers, blacksmiths, and many other jobs that made their society go around.
 In the following list, I have made a link to the online version of Webster's Dictionary, so you can find out what things are.
 Is there something on this page you'd like to see that isn't here?
 Open Questions This site gets me a fair few questions via email, many of which I can just answer.
 Currently none!
 If you can answer any of these, or even have some clues, mail me.
 Governmental Occupations These are the people who run things.
 Bailiff - the man who makes arrests and executions.
 Military Occupations Criminal Occupations Religious Occupations Other.
 Religion in the Middle Ages.
 The Catholic Church The Catholic Church was the only church in Europe during the Middle Ages, and it had its own laws and large coffers.

 Land Mass The population density of , due to factors such as climate, geography, and political environment, is persons per km2 . occupies km2 ( hexes, each km across and roughly km2 in area).
 Population 's population is approximately persons. residents are isolated or itinerant. residents live in villages. residents live in towns. residents live in cities. residents live in big cities.
 The average distance between villages is km.
 Supports Universities.
 Medieval Games and Recreation.
 Secrets of Lost Empires | Medieval Siege.
 Welcome to the companion Web site to the NOVA program "Medieval Siege," scheduled for broadcast on January 24, 2006.
 In the film, which is a part of the NOVA series Secrets of Lost Empires, a team of timber framers and other specialists design, build, and fire a pair of trebuchets, a devastating engine of war popular in the Middle Ages.

 Here's what you'll find online: Medieval Arms Race The trebuchet was only the most frightening of the weapons early European warriors employed in siege warfare.
 They also relied on battering rams, siege towers, tunnels - anything to gain access to a castle.
 Defenders, meanwhile, had a few tricks of their own.
 NOVA Builds a Trebuchet Follow a slide show that documents NOVA's successful attempt to build and shoot a giant trebuchet, the most destructive war machine that ever laid siege to a medieval castle.
 Medieval Arms Race | NOVA Builds a Trebuchet | Life in a Castle Destroy the Castle | Resources | Transcript © | created January 2000.

 Myths About the Middle Ages.
 When you think of the Middle Ages, chances are you picture gallant knights sitting astride brilliant destriers galloping through a sea of plagues, ignorance, and filth.
 And you can hardly be blamed for that, when everything from the movies you watch to your high school history teacher (who was mainly the football coach) has told you that ... #6.
 Scientific Progress Was Dead Getty The Myth: They call it the Dark Ages for a reason.